-Access management, ITS, signal corridor timing.
+TS, signal corridor timing.
 LRTP Project OPS17.

-Access management, ITS, signal corridor timing.
+IS, signal corridor timing.
 LRTP Project OPS17.
-Evaluate intersection improvements at SR 464/US 441.
-Evaluate alternate north-south
+Evaluate ents at SR 464/US 441.
+Evaluate alternate north-south nolia Extension).

-Access management, ITS, signal corridor timing.
+IS, signal corridor timing.
 LRTP Project OPS17.
-Evaluate
+Evaluate ents at SR 464/US 441.

-Evaluate for improvements at the intersections of SW 20th Street with SW 38th Avenue, SW 31st Avenue and SW 27th Avenue.
-Listed as an unfunded
+ents at the intersections of SW 20th Street with SW 38th le and SW 27th Avenue.
+Listed as an unfunded need in the es.

-Monitor for growth patterns.
+terns.
 High 5-year growth rate that may be stabilizing.

-Traffic signal timing / coordination.
+oordination.
 Four traffic signals within 1 mile.
-Listed as

-FDOT FM# 238648-1 construction funding in 2024 to widen to 4 lanes.
-Not
+Listed as an onstruction funding in 2024 to widen to 4 lanes.
+Not in the widening.

-LRTP Project R5 Widening to 6 lanes in Cost Feasible Plan (2031-2035).
+ning to 6 lanes in Cost Feasible Plan (2031-2035).

-Monitor for growth patterns.
+terns.
 Stablized traffic volume over past 5 years.

-Monitor for growth patterns.
+terns.
 Potential signal improvements at NW 77th Street.